utkarsh-spec/utkarsh-spec/README.md

 🎓 Certificate in Data Science from Skillup, demonstrating a solid foundation in data science, statistical modeling, and machine learning.

-💼 Demonstrated track record of successfully tackling complex business problems through data analysis and delivering actionable recommendations, resulting in [specific achievements or impact].
+💼 Demonstrated track record of successfully tackling complex business problems through data analysis and delivering actionable recommendations.

 Passionate about the intersection of technology and data, I am constantly seeking new challenges to apply my expertise and contribute to data-driven innovation.
 Let's connect and explore how we can leverage the power of data science to uncover valuable insights and drive impactful outcomes.